Portable Secure Devices

 What is the ambitious goal of this project?

 Join this team and tackle problems on how to mitigate cyber-threats against active implantable medical devices (AIMDs).
 Small, portable, and implantable devices have resource limitations, yet are cyber-enabled.
 Protecting these devices against cyber-exploits requires fresh thinking beyond the traditional approaches.
 The internet of things enhances personal and public health and makes individuals and society vulnerable to cyber threats.
-How do we protect people and nation?
+How do we protect people and the nation?
 This project engages students and faculty of various backgrounds in the analysis and potential alleviation of this very central contemporary challenge.